E-junkie Shopping Cart and Digital Delivery

 Giving up my Birthday (for clean water)

-I’ve donated my month for @charitywater.
+I’ve donated my birthday month for @charitywater.

 It would bless me so much to know that you help me to help others.